-Precipitation is arguably the most important ECV regarding direct societal impact.
+Precipitation is a very important ECV regarding direct societal impact.
 Satellite-based methods to estimate and quantify precipitation globally are improving.
-Concerns about the continuity of key missions for deriving global precipitation products (conical-scanning and other passive microwave (MW) imagers, precipitation radars) are recognized by several Space agencies, as well as within the CEOS Precipitation Virtual Constellation and the International Precipitation Working Group (IPWG).
+Concerns about the continuity of key missions for deriving global precipitation products (conical-scanning and other passive microwave (MW) imagers, precipitation radars) are recognized by several Space Agencies, as well as within the CEOS Precipitation Virtual Constellation and the International Precipitation Working Group (IPWG).
 The value of dedicated MW sounding to improve coverage of rainfall events in the tropical regions has been demonstrated and will be extended.
-Novel approaches based on precipitation radars on cubesats and microwave sounders in geostationary orbit are being studied.
-In addition, the GPM precipitation radar mission provides a critical calibration standard and generates unique databases of precipitation types; GPM continuity is being explored by NASA and JAXA.
+Novel approaches based on precipitation radars and MW radiometers on cubesats are in development in single satellite or constellation configurations and microwave sounders in geostationary orbit are being studied.
+In addition, the Global Precipitation Measurement (GPM) mission provides global and regional rain and snow products and is a critical calibration standard for cross calibrating multiple MW for unified precipitation estimates GPM is expected to provide measurements until the 2030s and GPM continuity is being explored by NASA and JAXA.
 IPWG continues to pursue intercomparison and validation of global precipitation products using a common protocol.

-A16, A18, A19, A21, A25, A26, A27, A29, A30, A32, A35, A39, A40
+22 A16, A18, A19, A21, A25, A26, A27, A29, A30, A32, A35, A39, A40

-AII, AI5, A22, A3I, A36, A37
+23 A11, A15, A22, A31, A36, A37